RythenGlyth/EbookDownloader/README.md

 1. Optionally install `image magick` and put the magick executable (named as `magick`) in the project root or add it to your path environment variable (required only for cornelsen "old method")

 ### Linux
-1. Clone or download the repository
 1. Run `wget "http://www.unifoundry.com/pub/unifont/unifont-15.0.01/font-builds/unifont-15.0.01.ttf"`
-1. Install packages `ffmpeg`, `nodejs`, `npm` and optionally `imagemagick` (required only for cornelsen "old method") with your favorite package manager
+1. Install packages `ffmpeg`, `nodejs` and optionally `imagemagick` (required only for cornelsen "old method") with your favorite package manager
 1. Run `npm install`

 ## Running
-Start the program by executing `npm start` from the project directory.
+Complete the setup by running `npm install` in the project directory and start the program by executing `npm start` from the project directory.

 ## Contributing